illinois-cs419/illinois-cs419.github.io/_mps/mp3a.md

 ##### Background Reading and Resources #####
  A set of 6 image files forming a cubemap are available in this [zip file](https://github.com/illinois-cs418/illinois-cs418.github.io/raw/master/assets/sample.zip).
 You can use these for the MP if you wish.

 You can make your own cubemaps as well.
-There is a somewhat dated tutorial on generating cube maps [here](https://aerotwist.com/tutorials/create-your-own-environment-maps/).
-Please note that they use 3.js to render... so don't steal their code.
+There is a somewhat dated tutorial on generating cube maps [here](https://aerotwist.com/tutorials/create-your-own-environment-maps/).Please note that they use 3.js to render... so don't steal their code.
 You need to use WebGL.
 Alterrnatively you can try to use one of the cubemaps from [this collection](http://www.humus.name/index.php?page=Textures).

 #### Teapot Mesh ####
 You can grab an OBJ file containing the famous Utah Teapot Mesh [here](https://github.com/illinois-cs418/illinois-cs418.github.io/raw/master/assets/teapot_0.obj).